nanocurrency/nano-docs/docs/protocol-design/ledger.md

 ## Ledger pruning

-Since Nano transactions (blocks) capture the complete current state of an account, the ledger can be aggressively pruned.
-While there are a few exceptions and caveats (epoch blocks, pending transactions, etc), Nano's ledger design enables significant account chain pruning - to almost one block per account, regardless of how many transactions the account has sent or received.
+Since Nano transactions (blocks) capture the complete current state of an account, the ledger can potentially be pruned quite aggressively.
+While there are a few exceptions and caveats (e.g. epoch blocks and pending transactions), Nano's ledger design could enable significant account chain pruning - down to almost one block per account (plus pending), regardless of how many transactions the account has sent or received.
+Note that pruning is not implemented yet, and exact implementation details are still being tested and discussed.

 See the official [forum](https://forum.nano.org/t/ledger-pruning/114) or [GitHub](https://github.com/nanocurrency/nano-node/issues/1094) discussions for more detail.

 ---